Morsel/morsel-api/doc/API-Docs.md

 <br />

 ## GET ```/authentications/connections``` - Authentication Connections
-Returns the Users that haven't authenticated with the specified `provider` and have a `uid` that is in `uids`.
+Returns the Users that have authenticated with the specified `provider` and have a `uid` that is in `uids`.

 ### Request